jma1ice/newsletterr/readme.md

 * Added more date range options in schedule builder to match dashboard
 * Added many more options for scheduled emails frequency
 * Added collections snap-in
- - - make sure this pulls audio - -
+ - - get this to pull audio - -
- - - center collections in preview - -
  - - collections functionality in scheduler - -
- - - sending collections email gives "SMTP send error: 'text_color'"

 ### v0.9.16